 The official command-line tool for the QVeris capability routing network.
-Discover, inspect, and call 10,000+ API capabilities directly from your terminal or agent framework.
+Discover, inspect, and call 10,000+ real-world, verified API capabilities directly from your terminal or agent framework.

 Why CLI?
 Unlike MCP which injects tool schemas into every LLM prompt (consuming hundreds of tokens per tool), CLI runs as a subprocess — zero prompt tokens, deterministic output, instant startup.